DexterJZ/DVGE/README.md

 ## Citation

-If you find our work useful, please consider citing our paper:
+If you find this repo useful, please consider citing our paper:

 ```
 @article{zhang2023model,